 The Board of your Company has a good and diverse mix of Executive Directors and Non-Executive Directors with majority of the Board Members comprising Independent Non-Executive Directors and the same is in line with the provisions of the Companies Act, 2013 (the "Act") and Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("Listing Regulations").
 As on 31st March 2025, the Board consisted of eight directors comprising of Executive Chairman, five Independent Non-Executive Directors and two Executive Directors.
-Out of the eight directors, four are women directors out of which three are Independent Non-Executive Directors.
-None of the Independent Non-Executive Directors of the Company serves as an Independent Director in more than seven listed companies and where any Independent Non-Executive Director is serving as a whole-time director in any listed company, such director is not serving as an Independent Director in more than three listed companies.
+Out of the eight directors, four are women directors out of which three are Independent Non-Executive Director in more than seven listed companies and where any Independent Non-Executive Director is serving as a whole-time director in any listed company, such director is not serving as an Independent Director in more than three listed companies.
 Further, none of the Directors had any relationships inter-se.